Infraste03/KGE_RS/fashion_generalization/README.md

 - `five_rel/`: enriched KG with price and popularity information;
 - `ablation_3rel/`: leave-one-relation-out ablations;
-- `v3/`: experiments based on the alternative v3 user-selection strategy.
+-  `v3/`: experiments corresponding to the Fashion-Heavy user-selection strategy.

 See `alternate_learning/README.md` for implementation and training details.